Kadhalikka Neramillai: Music

 The soundtrack album and background score for Kadhalikka Neramillai were composed by Viswanathan–Ramamoorthy (a duo consisting of M. S. Viswanathan and T. K. Ramamoorthy) and the lyrics were written by Kannadasan.
 The song "Anubhavam Pudhumai" is loosely based on a 1940 Spanish-language Mexican song titled "Bésame Mucho".
 Philips, an autodidact guitarist, played the guitar for "Anubhavam Pudhumai" and "Malarendra Mugamondru".

 Viswanathan and his wife were spending a vacation in Yercaud for a week, when Kannadasan, Gopu and Sridhar were waiting for him to begin composing the songs.
-The day when Viswanathan returned and arrived at Chitralaya office, Kannadasan said, "Ennappa..Viswanathaa...Velai kodu.."
+The day when Viswanathan returned and arrived at Chithralaya office, Kannadasan said, "Ennappa..Viswanathaa...Velai kodu.."
 (Viswanathan, give me some work).
 Sridhar then said that should be the beginning of the song and decided to give Balaiah's character the name Viswanathan; thus the song "Maadimele", which includes the line "Viswanathan Velai Vendum", was conceived.
 It was composed as a rock and roll number.
 Tunes of "Naalam Naalam" and "Nenjathai Alli" were composed within an hour.
+The song "Naalam Naalam" is set in Bageshri raga.

 Kadhalikka Neramillai's LP records were heavily in demand by people who wanted to learn the film's dialogues and songs.
 All the eight songs became popular among fans.
 A live version of "Nenjathai Alli" was later performed by Unni Menon at an August 2012 ceremony commemorating the 14th anniversary of Jaya TV.

 Release

 Kadhalikka Neramillai was released on 27 February 1964.
 Artist Jeyaraj designed the publicity posters; the pre-release poster designed by him depicted a shooting spot.
 Gopu said Chitralaya released the film because initially there was no willing exhibitor; the first showings were at the Casino Theatre in Madras and later in Madurai.
 A few weeks after its release, the film caught the attention of theatre distributors, who competed with one another for it.
 Eventually, it became a major commercial success, running for more than 175 days in theatres and becoming a silver jubilee film.
 In April 2010, Kadhalikka Neramillai was one of five films screened at the South Indian Film Chamber Theatre for the Dignity Film Festival held in Chennai; the other four were Madhumati (1958), Server Sundaram (1964), Anbe Vaa (1966) and Thillana Mohanambal (1968).
-During the successful run, the film attracted controversy with an MLA accusing film of promoting vulgarity and that it is harmful to the society, the controversy benefited the film even more and it went to make more profits.
+During the successful run, the film attracted controversy with an MLA accusing the film of promoting vulgarity and that it is harmful to the society; the controversy benefited the film even more and it went to make more profits.